Juvenile Indigent Defense Delivery System

 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Massachusetts:

-- The youngest age at which a juvenile can be adjudicated delinquent is seven, Mass.
+- The youngest age at which a youth can be adjudicated delinquent is seven.
+Mass.
 Gen. Laws Ann. ch.
 119, § 52;

-- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 17th birthday; after age 17, the youth is charged in adult court, Mass.
+- Juvenile court has jurisdiction over offenses alleged to have been committed prior to a child’s 18th birthday; after age 18, the youth is charged in adult court.
+Mass.
 Gen. Laws Ann. ch.
 119, § 52;

-- Juvenile court can retain jurisdiction over youth until age 21, provided that the offense alleged to have been committed occurred before the youth turned Mass.
+- Juvenile court can retain jurisdiction over certain youth until age 21, provided that the offense alleged to have been committed occurred before the youth turned 18 years old.
+Mass.
 Gen. Laws Ann. ch.
 119, § 72(b).

 Youth in Adult Court